 User tip: We should note that you may need a controller for some actions, however you may also make one by downloading a free kit.
 Game provider recommends the RealControl system along with the Cardboard.

 Recommended for: Fans of both entertaining and educational content, seeking some fun times solving challenges and tasks in virtual reality.
+Generally, anyone looking for Google Cardboard games.

 10. Star Wars VR